 \subsection{Related Work}

-Initially, researches on MTD involve using random placement and reactance perturbations to expose FDI attacks \cite{morrow2012topology, davis2012power, rahman2014moving}.
+Initially, MTD research involves using random placement and reactance perturbations to expose FDI attacks \cite{morrow2012topology, davis2012power, rahman2014moving}.
 However, it has been shown that the so-called `naive' applications cannot guarantee an effective detection on stealthy FDI attacks.
-Therefore, \cite{liu2018reactance} and \cite{zhang2019analysis} demonstrate that the MTD effectiveness is dependent on the rank of the composite pre- and post- MTD measurement matrices.
-Furthermore, Liu, \textit{et al.} \cite{liu2020optimal} and Zhang \textit{et al} \cite{zhang2021strategic} investigate the D-FACTS devices placement in the planning stage to maximize the effectiveness while minimising the investment budget.
-The authors in \cite{lakshminarayana2021cost} analyze the MTD effectiveness using the metric of minimal principal angle and numerically show the relationship between the angle and the average detection rate, which can be used to design the MTD.
+Therefore, \cite{liu2018reactance} and \cite{zhang2019analysis} demonstrate that the effectiveness of MTD depends on the rank of the composite pre- and post- MTD measurement matrices.
+Furthermore, Liu, \textit{et al.} \cite{liu2020optimal} and Zhang \textit{et al} \cite{zhang2021strategic} investigate the D-FACTS devices placement in the planning stage to maximise the effectiveness while minimising the investment budget.
+The authors in \cite{lakshminarayana2021cost} analyse the effectiveness of the MTD using the minimal principal angle metric and numerically show the relationship between the angle and the average detection rate, which can be used to design the MTD.
 Liu, \textit{et al.} \cite{liu2019joint} extends the MTD strategy in \cite{liu2018reactance} with sensor protections and Tian, \textit{et al.} \cite{tian2019moving} applies MTD to detect Stuxnet-like attack.
 Moreover, Higgins \textit{et.al.} \cite{higgins2020stealthy} suggests to perturb the reactance through Gaussian watermarking to prevent the attacker from inferring the new system parameters.
 However, majority of the above literature studies the effectiveness of MTD under DC and noiseless assumptions.
-As demonstrated by \cite{li2019feasibility}, the MTD detection rate is limited by the ratio between the attack strength and the noise level.
-As a result, there is no guarantee on the detection performance of existing MTD strategies against the unseen attacks in a noisy environment.
+As the detection rate of MTD is limited by the ratio between the attack strength and the noise level \cite{li2019feasibility}, there is no guarantee on the detection performance of existing MTD strategies against the unseen attacks in a noisy environment.